carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 When this condition is verified, it consumes the input values coming from the respective channels, and spawns a task execution, then repeat the same logic until one or more channels have no more content.

-This means channel values are consumed serially one after another and the first empty channel cause the process execution to stop even if there are other values in other channels.
+This means channel values are consumed  one after another and the first empty channel cause the process execution to stop even if there are other values in other channels.

-**What does it happen when not all channels have the same cardinality (i.e. they emit a different number of elements)?**
+**What does it happen when not all channels have the same number of elements?**

 For example: